EXPLORER-Z/NYK-Taxi-Data-Analysis-Unlocking-Insights-from-Urban-Mobility/README.md

 # Overview
 ## NYK-Taxi-Data-Analysis-Unlocking-Insights-from-Urban-Mobility
-This project focuses on analyzing NYC Yellow Taxi trip data to provide actionable insights into fleet management and demand prediction.
+This project focuses on analyzing NYK Yellow Taxi trip data to provide actionable insights into fleet management and demand prediction.
 Using a subset of the NYC taxi dataset, the analysis emphasizes peak hour demand patterns, identifies high-trip-density neighborhoods, and explores potential optimizations for reducing passenger wait times.

 # Resources